A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 Wat Arun

-Architecturally, Wat Arun is one of the most unique temples in Bangkok and you can explore the temples and grounds as well as climb the tall spires for a spectacular view over the nearby river banks.
+Architecturally, Wat Arun is one of the most unique temples in Bangkok and you can explore the temples and grounds.
 Its name means the ‘Temple of Dawn’ as the effect of the first light on the temple spires is magical.
-It’s the perfect place to visit at sunrise.
+It’s the perfect place to visit at sunrise- I wish it opened earlier than 8 am.

 Get a Thai Massage

-Finally to finish your day indulge in a Thai massage.
-The Thai massage technique is far from the soothing western practice and involves a combination of acupressure, yoga postures and Ayurvedic principles.
+The Thai massage technique is far from the soothing Western practice and involves a combination of acupressure, yoga postures and Ayurvedic principles.
 The Thai massage leaves you feeling invigorated, perfectly aligned and relaxed.
 It’s the perfect way to end the day.

 Jim Thompson House Museum

-On your second day in Bangkok it’s time to explore the other side of the city, the sleek modern financial and commercial centre and the delights that come with it.
+On your second day in Bangkok, it’s time to explore the other side of the city, the sleek modern financial and commercial centre and the gems that are located here.

-After breakfast start your day with some traditional Thai culture and architecture at the Jim Thompson House Museum (9 am-6 pm).
-Jim Thompson was an American businessman who heavily invested in and worked hard to save the Thai silk trade.
+Jim Thompson was an American businessman who fell in love with Thailand after his first trip here.
+He moved to Bangkok and heavily invested in and worked hard to save the Thai silk trade.
 He was also an avid art collector and pieces from his collection can be seen in the house museum.

 The house was made by combining six existing Thai buildings in the traditional Thai style and it’s a fine example of traditional Thai architecture.
-This house is definitely a must-visit during your Bangkok itinerary as it’s one of the most unique places in all of Bangkok to explore Thai heritage, history and art.
+This house is definitely a must-visit during your Bangkok itinerary as it’s one of the most unique places in all of Bangkok to explore Thai heritage (albeit with Western influences), history and art.

 Explore Siam & The Malls